 0 Home

-The initial motivation for JamPaw was personal -- I needed a directory to mobile-useful and mobile-usable Web sites that worked on my relatively simple mobile phone.
-In mid-2006, I started invested limited weekend time, outside of my job as CEO of the World Wide Web Consortium, building a simple directory of sites that I found useful and usable.
-This was installed at the current JamPaw.com site in April 2007.
+I started jampaw.com in 2006, as a personal endeavor -- I needed a directory to mobile-useful and mobile-usable Web sites that worked on my relatively simple mobile phone.
+I invested limited weekend time, outside of my job as CEO of the World Wide Web Consortium, building a simple directory of sites that I found useful and usable on a simple mobile , pre-smart, phone.
 I add new sites as I discover them and when I have time.

-Accordingly, I err here toward small pages (except this one) and the use of access keys, instead of larger pages with more content that requires a lot of scrolling.
+Accordingly, I erred here toward small pages (except this one) and the use of access keys, instead of larger pages with more content that requires a lot of scrolling.

 - location-based emphasis (input city, postal code, etc., then bias director and queries toward this area)